-Emily Penn London, UK
+Emily Penn Keynote Speaker

 - Founder of eXXpedition - a series of all-female voyages focusing on plastic pollution and female health